 Here are some tips for incorporating more fluids into your diet:

-• Consider limiting fluids that have a diuretic effect, including alcohol, caffeine, high protein drinks and hot liquids.
+- Consider limiting fluids that have a diuretic effect, including alcohol, caffeineA crystalline compound that is found especially in tea and coffee plants and is a stimulant of the central nervous system., high protein drinks and hot liquids.

 Find out about Good Medicine Choice Network’s line of natural immune defense vitamins and supplements designed to promote healthy immune balance, anti-aging, weight loss, and focus and energy.